 We create customized learning experiences for students from kindergarten through college in collaboration with schools and educational institutions.
 Education is a critical tool to address our changing planet; we have to inform, inspire, empower and motivate students globally.
 Contact us for more informations!

-Now that educational resources are more important than ever, we are expanding our digital content with our Lessons for the Planet.
+Now that educational resources are more important than ever, we are expanding our digital content with the Lessons from Our Planet.
 Through Anne's images, the lessons recount the key themes of the Anthropocene: Water, Drought, Climate Refugees, War, Trash, Endangered Species and Cultures, as well as the infinite possibilities of a positive Anthropocene: Wonder, Hope, Protection, Action, Love.
 Through her stories, they also address certain educational themes that are becoming increasingly relevant for the school of the future: urban responsibility and the importance of choice, the connections and interconnections between events and between us and the Planet.
 Lessons in English and Italian.
-For extra materials and webinars: email@example.com
+For extra materials and webinars: firstname.lastname@example.org

 EARTH PROTECTORS MANIFESTO

 Our students discover they can all become Earth Protectors!

 By gathering and teaming up with students of all ages, we have undertaken a journey of discovery and learning.
 The purpose of this ongoing adventure is to answer key questions and contribute to creating a manifesto about how to become an Earth Protector and why it is fundamental for the future of humanity as well as for all species.